AdonayTeshome/cc-node/README.md

       }
     }

-If have a composer.json file already, add the above repository to composer.json

-Save and then at the command line:
+At the command line:

     $ composer require credit-commons/cc-node: @dev
     $ composer update

 Composer will download some respositories into vendor/credit-commons.
+See node.ini for configuration.
+See more in 'integration', below.

-## Deployment
+## Integration considerations

-Some things to consider as you start integratig the node into your application.
+Some things to consider as you start integrating the node into your application.

 The Credit Commons requires that all currency values are expressed as integers.
 This is to make conversion a bit easier.
 So if you want values like 9.99, it should be stored as 999 and then divided by 100 when you want to display it.
 A display format is planned.